 Photographs and sound recordings were obtained and a sonogram was produced from the latter.

 In the field, all three exhibited characters associated with Siberian Chiffchaff, such as a lack of evident olive in the crown and mantle and no evident yellow hues on the underparts.
 Their upperparts were grey-brown and their underparts buffy-white.
 In the field, there was no yellow visible in their plumage and the only evident olive was on the fringes of the remiges and rectrices.
 They appeared sometimes a little browner, sometimes a little greyer, according to the prevailing light conditions and the 'background' (for example they appeared greyer and colder when feeding against the grey flag-stones which line part of the river embankment).
 On dull winter days with low light intensity, the upperparts appeared rather featureless and 'monochrome'.
-Varying impressions were undoubtedly influenced by genuine differences between the three but closer and adequately prolonged observations of two individuals together, in more advantageous light conditions, revealed a warmer buff suffusion across the breast, along the flanks and on the vent (plates 2 & 3).
+Varying impressions were undoubtedly influenced by genuine differences between the three, with one individual appearing paler and greyer than the other two, but closer and adequately prolonged observations of two individuals together, in more advantageous light conditions, revealed a warmer buff suffusion across the breast, along the flanks and on the vent (plates 2 & 3).
 Subsequently, high-resolution photographs by Dave Hutton revealed some slight olive streaks in the scapulars of at least one individual (plate 1).
-Irrespective of light conditions, one individual was evidently paler and greyer than the others (plate 4).
-Interestingly, this individual bore a ring on its right leg.
+Intriguingly, part way through January one individual was noted to be carrying a ring on its right leg.
 Subsequently, it emerged that it had been trapped and ringed locally but, unfortunately, it had not been diagnosed to taxon level.

 © A. R. Dean

-In at least two individuals, a warmer 'tan' brown tinge to upperparts and a sandy-buff buff suffusion on underparts became evident.
+In at least two individuals, a warmer 'tan' brown tinge to upperparts and a sandy-buff buff suffusion on underparts was evident.

 © A. R. Dean